-This activity was inspired by my Halloween candy counting over at my other blog.
-Seeing how resistant my son is to writing tells me one thing, that he needs to practice lots, but it needs to be within activities he loves.
-This is a math activity with gross motor and some writing on a vertical surface which is great for beginning writers because it forces the correct wrist position and strengthens the correct muscles in the hand and arm.
+This is a math activity with gross motor and some writing on a vertical surface which is great for beginning writers because it forces the correct wrist position and strengthens the muscles in the hand and arm.
+Preschool math activities like this help bring math to life by using the world around the children to use as manipulatives.

 - Draw a house.